Modar-Nahhas/easy-api/README.md

 support sorting on one column.
 By default, the user is allowed to sort based on all columns.
 In order to limit the columns allowed to sort by, you can declare a variable called `$allowedColumnsToSortBy`.
 Its value should be an array of columns' names the user are allowed to sort by.
+The client can ask to sort the records by sending parameters called `sort` which is a string represents the column name and `sort_desc` which is a boolean represent if the sort direction is descending or not.

 <pre>
 <code>